 - How practitioners in children's services can work effectively to achieve the best possible outcomes for the children, young people and families with whom they are working

 The course comprises nine modules.
 There is a compulsory single module, Research Methods (20 credits), and a compulsory triple Dissertation module (60 credits).

 There are five additional modules required.
 You will choose three modules from the following MA Education – Childhood and Youth Studies modules, plus two modules from any of modules on the ‘open route’ of the MA Education.

 The specific Childhood and Youth Studies modules from which you need to choose 3 are:

 - Children's Imaginative Worlds

-- Children's Literature
+- Children's Literature through the Ages

 - Working with Children, Young People and their Families

 Details of the modules designed specifically for the MA in Childhood Studies are:

 This is one of two foundation modules in Childhood and Youth Studies.
 It provides students with the opportunity to critically examine childhood as a social construct, in contemporary and historical contexts.
 You will be introduced to a broad range of themes in the development of childhood.
 We will begin by looking at historical and sociological perspectives on the construction of childhood and the different ways in which childhood is studied.
 We will examine debates concerning the ‘crisis of childhood’ in modern societies.
 We examine what constitutes a ‘good’ childhood’ and child wellbeing, tensions between protecting children and children having a voice and participating fully in society, and transitions from childhood to adolescence.
 We look at the different roles that children play in society and how these might shape childhood in different historical and cultural contexts.
 These roles include: children as workers, children as citizens, children as consumers, and children as pupils and we will also be looking at the opportunities for children afforded by different social organisation nationally and internationally through the themes of: children's rights and participation; childhood in the life course; children's time; children's spaces and places.